jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 while a review that contains the word "boring" is more likely to be negative.

-The reason for the word "naive" in the name of this method is that we will derive our probabilities from empirical data, rather than from any deeper theory.
+The reason for the word "naive" in the name of this method is that we will derive our probabilities from empirical data rather than from any deeper theory.
 For example, to find the probability that a negative movie review contains the word "boring", we will look at a bunch of reviews that our experts have said are negative, and compute the proportion of those that contain the word boring.
 Indeed,